Battle of the Kodori Valley: Operations outside Abkhazia

-Aide to the commander of Russian forces, Alexander Novitsky, said that during a reconnaissance mission, the Russian Air Force destroyed two Georgian helicopters at the Senaki airbase.
-The helicopters were purportedly identified as a MI-8 and a MI-24, belonging to the Georgian Air Force.
-According to the Russian Defense Ministry official, Russian military left the Senaki military base by late 11 August after "eliminating the danger of shelling of Abkhazian territory and peacekeepers' positions."
-The presence of Russian troops in the port of Poti was not confirmed by the same official.

 On early 12 August 2008, Russian president Dmitry Medvedev announced he would cease Russian military campaign.
 In an hour after this announcement, Poti was apparently bombed.
 Russian forces marched in Poti and took up positions around it.
 A bridge on the Poti-Batumi road was patrolled by Russian paratroopers and armored vehicles.
-A reported for Associated Press witnessed normal life in Zugdidi in spite of the Russian military presence.
+A reporter for Associated Press witnessed normal life in Zugdidi in spite of the Russian military presence.

-On 14 August 2008, Georgian ambassador to the Organization for Security and Co-operation in Europe said there was marauding in Poti and Senaki.
-Russian forces were obliterating Georgian armaments in Senaki.
 Some of the troops occupying Zugdidi were witnessed to be wearing blue peacekeeper helmets while others had green camouflage helmets.
 Georgian coast guard reported that Russian military reappeared in Poti to target guard's equipment, including radar.
 An Associated Press Television News team witnessed Russian forces looking for Georgian military hardware near Poti.
 Regarding Poti, Nogovitsyn only said that Russian troops were acting within their "area of responsibility."

 On 16 August 2008, the Georgian Ministry of Foreign Affairs said that the boundary with Abkhazia was unilaterally changed to run along the Inguri River by the Russian military and the Abkhaz separatists.
 13 Georgian villages in the buffer zone (situated between the Gali district and the Zugdidi district) and the Inguri hydroelectric power station were now controlled by Abkhazia.

 On 19 August 2008, Los Angeles Times reported that Russian troops were occupying an estate in Zugdidi reportedly belonging to the President of Georgia.

-On 25 August 2008, Deputy Chief of General Staff of the Armed Forces of the Russian Federation Anatoliy Nogovitsyn claimed that Senaki was in the area of responsibility of the Georgian peacekeepers, but the Georgians abandoned the town and the Russian forces were obliged to enter Senaki.